koushikzep99/dart-programming-problems/README.md

 ### How to use this Resource
 1. The problems listed below are categorized into 4 categories.
 Beginner,List and Strings,Intermediate and Advanced.
 2. Each question has a link to an answer which resides in this repository for you to check.
+3. On each solution i've listed the topics and techniques learned from that particular exercise. so it's easier to check the documentation for further reading
+4. I'm learning Dart along with this project. so any tips or criticism are much welcome.

 #### Note: The answer list is not complete. i'm adding it as i finish them. i will delete this note when all the answers are added.